rn-van-lieshout/MP-PESP/README.md

-Code and test instances for solving the Multi-Period Periodic Event Scheduling Problem
+Code and test instances for solving the Multiperiodic Event Scheduling Problem